Protecting water at its source.

 We strive to protect the undeveloped headwater forests and wetlands that serve as a filter for drinking water flowing into Lake Erie, the Niagara River, and Lake Ontario.
 By preserving this critical acreage, the health of the entire region will be protected for future generations.

-It’s imperative that we protect the best of what remains.
+It’s imperative that we protect the BEST of what remains in the Niagara River Watershed.

 What Are the Headwaters?